-Gravel Roads: You will ride on almost 100 km of gravel road.
+Gravel Roads: You will ride on almost 122 km of gravel road.
 Some sections consist of several km and some sections are shorter distances.
 They can be of compacted quality or loose with sand and bigger stones.
 These gravel roads will bring the route away from more busy and more dangerous roads, where getting hit by a car is more imminent.
 You have the responsibility to ride these gravel roads as safely as possible - according to your abilities to avoid injuries.
 Remember, the hotter the weather, the more likely the gravel roads will be of a more loose sandy quality - therefore choose bike and tires wisely.
 The below images show the kind of gravel roads on route.
-Photos by Danny Lockhart (USA) and Erin Pederick (AUS) during the 2018 race and Ilse Van der Schans during the 2019 race.
+Photos by Danny Lockhart (USA), Erin Pederick (AUS) during the 2018 race and Ilse Van der Schans during the 2019 race.

 Cobblestone Roads: You will ride on almost 1 km of cobblestone road.
 The first section is in Sønderborg.
 This section has a fairly flat surface structure.
 But you still have to be extra careful if it has been raining.
 The next long section is in Møgeltønder.
 This section consists of more rounded stones, which makes it harder to ride on.
 Again be extra careful if it has been raining.
 If you are not comfortable, at riding on cobblestone, get off your bike and walk.
 The sections are not longer than 640 m.
 So they will not take long to walk.
 There are some other very small sections of cobblestone.
 But they are not very long - about 20-50 m.
 Again, you have the responsibility to ride these cobblestone roads as safely as possible - according to your abilities to avoid injuries.
 These are the two longer stretches on route.
 Images from Google Streetview.